This article was last reviewed on

 What is being tested?

 Pericardial fluid is a liquid that acts as a lubricant for the movement of the heart.
-It is found in small quantities between the two layers of the pericardium.
+It is found in small quantities between the two layers of the pericardium, the membranes surrounding the heart.
 Pericardial fluid is produced by mesothelial cells in the membranes and reduces friction as the heart pumps blood.

 A variety of conditions and diseases can cause inflammation of the pericardium (pericarditis) and/or excessive accumulation of pericardial fluid (pericardial effusion).
 Pericardial fluid analysis is a group of tests used to help find the cause of the problem.
 There are two main reasons why fluid may collect in the pericardial space: